 Matthew’s experience includes work as the senior director of a mid-market investment fund, Crest Point LLC and as a senior research associate and the lab manager of Claremont’s Center for Neuro-economic Studies.

-Matthew earned his M.A. in Economics from Claremont Graduate University in 2012, and is currently a Ph.D candidate at CGU’s Department of Economics.
+Matthew earned his M.A. in Economics from Claremont Graduate University in 2012 as well as a Ph.D at CGU’s Department of Economics.
 His dissertation applies machine learning to predictive models of financial crises.

 Matthew teaches undergraduate courses in finance at Cal Poly Pomona’s Department of Finance Real Estate and Law.